 Loughborough University, July 2021.

-This one-day, interdisciplinary symposium will celebrate the centenary of the Paris branch of the avant-garde movement, Dada.
-Modernist scholars from disciplines across the arts and humanities – including Modern Languages, Music, History of Art, and Theatre Studies – will examine how, 100 years after its launch in Paris, Dada retains its relevance to contemporary artistic, pedagogical, and social practices.
+This one-day, interdisciplinary symposium celebrated the centenary of the Paris branch of the avant-garde movement, Dada.
+Modernist scholars from disciplines across the arts and humanities – including Modern Languages, Music, History of Art, and Theatre Studies – examined how, 100 years after its launch in Paris, Dada retains its relevance to contemporary artistic, pedagogical, and social practices.

-In addition to the academic programme, the symposium will present music and theatre: two contemporary practitioners will respond to iconic Paris Dada performances and Professor Peter Dayan (University of Edinburgh) will recreate a performance from ‘Le premier vendredi de Littérature’ (23 January, 1920).
+In addition to the academic programme, the symposium presented music and theatre: two contemporary practitioners responded to iconic Paris Dada performances, and Professor Peter Dayan (University of Edinburgh) recreated a performance from ‘Le premier vendredi de Littérature’ (23 January, 1920).